 An environmental policy should look beyond the production tool and be considered in its globality.
 Thus Château La Pointe has conserved its magnificent two-hectare park with its centuries-old trees.
-Located in the Pomerol appellation, this park could have been planted with vines for financial gain but we considered it was part of the domaine’s history and identity, contributing to the biodiversity in this environment dominated by vineyards.
+Located in the Pomerol appellation, this park could have been planted with vines but we considered it was part of the domaine’s history and identity, contributing to the biodiversity in this environment dominated by vineyards.
 This park is a veritable symbol of our environmental conscience.

 Château La Pointe has been awarded both the HVE (High Environmental Value) and members of the first ‘’SME’ Environmental Management System association for Bordeaux wine, certified Iso 14001.